Updated April 14, 2026

 Enable “Critical Alerts” or emergency notifications in your iOS or Android settings following the provided instructions so that emergency pop-ups and sounds can reach you even if your phone is muted or in Do Not Disturb

 Yes, you can tap the 911 icon at the top right of any KAUSTCentral screen to call KAUST 911 directly or dial +966 12 808 0911 from your mobile phone.
+Please call for emergency purposes only.

 Keep copies (paper or digital) of your passport, Iqama, KAUST ID, health insurance details, emergency contacts, and any critical medical information in a safe and quickly accessible place at home and in the cloud.